Machine Tool Technology

 Program Expectations

 Students will learn the skills needed to carry through to completion the construction and repair of machine parts using machinist’s hand tools, machine tools, and precision measuring instruments.
 Students will then learn to read blueprints and to set up and operate machinery such as engine lathes, milling machines, cylindrical grinders, surface grinders, and drill presses.
-Students will also be trained in the programming and operation of highly technical computer controlled lathes, milling machines and wire electrical discharge machines.
+Students will also be trained in the programming and operation of highly technical computer-controlled lathes, milling machines and wire electrical discharge machines.

 Career Path